 How old is your server unit?

 If your business’s server is running Windows Server 2003, there’s a fair chance that the hardware it’s running on hasn’t been upgraded in a very long time.
 If this is the case, your server machine is, at the very least, antiquated.
-When complex machinery like servers grow old, they have a tendency to become feeble and, therefore, prone to hardware failure.
+When complex machinery like servers grows old, they have a tendency to become feeble and, therefore, prone to hardware failure.

 Hardware failure can lead to data loss, which often causes extensive downtime that your business can’t afford.
 The IT professionals at Blue Jean Networks can help your business integrate modern solutions that are less likely to falter, allowing your company’s server to function without a hitch.